easegress-io/easegress/doc/faascontroller.md

 There four types of function status, Pending, Active, InActive, and Failed[3].
 Basically, they come from AWS Lambda's status.
 * Once the function has been created in Easegress, its original status is `pending`.
 After the function had been provisioned successfully by FaaSProvider(Knative), its status will become `active`.
 At last, FaaSController will add the routing rule in its HTTPServer for this function.
 * Easegress's FaaSFunction will be `active` not matter there are requests or not.
 Stop function execution by calling FaaSController's `stop` RESTful API, then it will turn function into `inactive`.
 Updating function's spec for image URL or else fields, or deleting function also need to stop it first.
-* **Easegress will only route ingress traffic to FaaSProvider when the function is in `active` state.**
+* **Easegress will only route ingress traffic to FaaSProvider when the function is in the `active` state.**
 * After updating the function, it will run into `pending` status.
 (Once provision successfully, it will become `active` automatically)
 * FaaSController will remove the routing rule in its HTTPServer for rejecting one function's ingress traffic when it's in `inactive` status.
 (Then the client will receive HTTP 404 failure response.
-For becoming zero-downtime, deploy another new FaaSfunction in this FaaSController may be helpful)
+For becoming zero-downtime, deploy another new FaaSFunction in this FaaSController may be helpful)

 ```
                                                          +-------------------+